 Corporate Governance Provisions: Denial of Deductions.
 The Senate bill included several provisions on corporate governance that reflected concerns arising from the collapse of Enron and other firms.
-Two of the provisions raise revenues of about \$330 million (item 21) and \$190 million (item 25) respectively.
-The first would disallow firms' deductions for punitive damages (normally all settlements are considered a cost of doing business and are deductible).
-The second relates to deductions for fines.
+Two of the provisions were projected to raise revenues of about \$330 million (item 21) and \$190 million (item 25) respectively.
+The first would have disallowed firms' deductions for punitive damages (normally all settlements are considered a cost of doing business and are deductible).
+The second related to deductions for fines.
 Taxpayers are not allowed to deduct the costs of fines.
-This provision clarifies that payments made to the government or at the direction of the government pursuant to an investigation, including those made to avoid further investigation, are not deductible unless they are determined to provide restitution.
+This provision clarified that payments made to the government or at the direction of the government pursuant to an investigation, including those made to avoid further investigation, were not deductible unless they are determined to provide restitution.
+These provisions were not in the final legislation.